ibm-cloud-docs/databases-for-postgresql/administering.md

 2. Decode the certificate from base64 format to the .pem certificate format.
 3. Provide the path to the certificate to the connection string in the `PGSSLROOTCERT` environment variable.

-### CLI plugin support for the self-signed certificate
+### CLI plug-in support for the self-signed certificate

-You can display the decoded certificate for your deployment with the CLI plugin with the `ibmcloud cdb deployment-cacert "your-service-name" command.
+You can display the decoded certificate for your deployment with the CLI plug-in with the `ibmcloud cdb deployment-cacert "your-service-name" command.
 Copy and save the command's output to a file and provide the file's path to the `PGSSLROOTCERT` environment variable.